keewoolee/SophOMR/README.md

 make
 ```

 4. Basic test.
-This runs the fastest predefined configuration (approximately 1-2 compute-minutes).
+This runs the fastest predefined configuration (1-2 compute-minutes).
 On success, the final line of the output will be: `Result is Correct!`

 ```
 ./test OMD 65536 16